smallstep/certificates/docs/provisioners.md

   allowed to use this provisioner.
 If none is specified, all service accounts will be valid.

+* `projectIDs` (optional): the list of project identifiers that are allowed to use this provisioner.
+If non is specified all project will be valid.

 * `disableCustomSANs` (optional): by default custom SANs are valid, but if this option is set to true only the SANs available in the instance identity document will be valid, these are the DNS